abstract class Athena::Framework::Controller

 def users : ATH::Response

-ATH::StreamedResponse.new headers: HTTP::Headers{"content-type" => "application/json; charset=UTF-8"} do |io|
+ATH::StreamedResponse.new headers: HTTP::Headers{"content-type" => "application/json; charset=utf-8"} do |io|

 User.all.to_json io